 If you don’t trust yourself, you’ll only trust your swing when it’s working perfectly -Dr Bob Rotella

 Trust on the golf course can also begin to make an impact on our performance from a technical perspective.
 When trust is limited, either in ourselves, our ability or golf swing, there are often times where, from a technical view point, it can begin to suffer.
 This is primarily due to tension and feeling the need to control the movement and the outcome.
 So how does this specifically transpire?
-In relation to the golf swing, it often feels safer to keep the bigger muscles, i.e. the upper body, thorax and shoulders closer to or over the ball rather than allowing the body to effectively and efficient rotate both during the back swing, through swing and post impact.
+In relation to the golf swing, it often feels safer to keep the bigger muscles, i.e. the upper body, thorax and shoulders closer to or over the ball, rather than allowing the body to effectively and efficient rotate both during the back swing, through swing and post impact.
 Tension builds and the movement relies either on the smaller muscles, i.e. the hands and arms to do the work which when used in isolation of a relaxed and efficient body motion can affect both distance and accuracy, or the body will move in a more lateral or vertical motion.
 All of the above create a feeling of remaining safer and more in control by staying over the ball rather than allowing the body to create an efficient rotary motion.
-A more rotary motion, which in effect generates the feeling of turning away from the ball and target during the backswing and freely turning towards the target during and post impact won’t feel as comfortable to do if there is little trust in ourselves or golf swing.
-The biggest link between the physiology of trust and the golf swing lies in the degree of tension.
+A more rotary motion, which in effect generates the feeling of turning away from the ball and target during the backswing and freely turning towards the target during and post impact won’t feel as comfortable to do if trust is lacking in ourselves or golf swing.
+One of the biggest links between the physiology of trust and the golf swing lies in the degree of tension.
 In trying to excessively control the golf club or the outcome there lies a greater chance of producing a less technically efficient movement and potentially creating more of the shot we are trying to avoid.
-It is in fact a feeling of letting go and trust which can allow us to maximise our potential and play our best golf!
+Trusting, letting go and releasing excessive tension moves us closer to the desired result.

 Another effective approach is once the club choice has been made, target chosen and shot confirmed, simply from that point play the shot with the perspective that it really doesn’t matter where the ball goes beyond that point.
 It can feel quite a liberating experience and pleasantly surprising how easy it feels, letting go can provide a great feeling of relief and in turn creates the opportunity to produce the positive results we were after all along.
 This is often the mindset we have on the range that allows us to trust the process a little more.
 Golf can often be played from a place of control, either trying to excessively control the golf club or the outcome of the result.
 The more this can be replaced with a feeling of letting go and trusting of both the self and the process the more enjoyable the game becomes and the greater chance of the outcome more closely matching our desired results.
 Very often as simple as it sounds, physical tension will provide the feedback and gauge as to whether we are trying to control the outcome or whether we are placing trust in both ourselves and the process.